-About 90% of Onsite Sanitation Systems in properties in the city have been emptied at least once.
-About 10% of OSS have not been emptied even once since the time of construction.
+About 0% of Onsite Sanitation Systems in properties in the city have been emptied at least once.
+About 100% of OSS have not been emptied even once since the time of construction.
 These OSSs have a great risk of seepage over years and hence act as a risk factor, polluting the ground water table of the city.
 The local authority should take appropriate measures to ensure timely desludging of such OSSs in the city.
+Learn more commercial, institutional and industrial buildings (with containment systems) that can be accessible by road of width greater than 3m - 80% community toilets (with containment systems) that can be accessible by road of width greater than 3m? - 80%

-Accessibility of containment systems easily by road (greater than 3m/lesser than 3m)
+Accessibility of containment systems easily by road (greater than 3m/ lesser than 3m)